rawitat/gtypist_lessons/programming_quotes.typ

  :reams of code every time you need to make a change.

 *:L1_24
-I:Simon Thompson, "Haskell: The Craft of Functional Programming" S:Haskell programs are easy to parallelize, and to run efficiently on multicore :hardware, because there is no state to be shared between different threads.
+I:[24] Simon Thompson, "Haskell: The Craft of Functional Programming" S:Haskell programs are easy to parallelize, and to run efficiently on multicore :hardware, because there is no state to be shared between different threads.

 *:L1_25
-I:Robert C. Martin
+I:[25] Robert C. Martin
 S:You don't need semaphores if you don't have side effects!
 You can't have :concurrent update problems if you don't update!
  :So that's the big deal about functional languages; and it is one big fricking